 This conical hill (cerro) is located within Esparragosa de Lares.
 A dam was built on river Zújar in 1989, creating La Serena reservoir – the biggest in Spain and the third biggest in Europe.
 The surroundings were flooded as a result, making Cerro Masatrigo look like an island.
 Moreover, the hill is surrounded by a one-way road, making it look like a roundabout.

 There are two walking routes available in Cerro Masatrigo.
-Route A is a 2.4-km circular road around the lower part of the hill (with an elevation gain of 46m) and Route B is a 1.1-km linear road all the way to the top (with an elevation gain of 107m).
+Route A is a 2.4-km circular route around the lower part of the hill (with an elevation gain of 46m) and Route B is a 1.1-km linear route all the way to the top (with an elevation gain of 107m).
 I chose route B.

 Thoughts on route B